 W3C (The World Wide Web Consortium) is an international community that develops open protocols and guidelines ensuring the long-term growth of the web.
 Its primary responsibility is to standardize web technologies.

 W3C was formed by Tim Berners-Lee in 1994 and is based in Cambridge, Massachusetts, United States.
-Berners-Lee began W3C when he wrote the first version of the ""HyperText Markup Language"" (HTML), the document formatting language with the capability for hypertext links that became the primary publishing format for the Web.
+Berners-Lee began W3C when he wrote the first version of the "HyperText Markup Language" (HTML), the document formatting language with the capability for hypertext links that became the primary publishing format for the Web.

 32 Vassar Street Room 32-G515